apitoolkit/apitoolkit-landing/content/blog/How-to-ensure-Data-Integrity-and-consistency-in-APIs/index.md

 ## The Consequences of Compromised Data Integrity

 Compromised data integrity within APIs can lead to a domino effect of operational errors, misinformed decisions, and, in the worst-case scenario, security breaches.
-Picture a case study where a financial application processes inaccurate transaction data due to a lack of integrity checks or a [healthcare system](https://apitoolkit.io/blog/how-to-perform-an-api-health-check/)misinterpreting patient records, potentially leading to life-threatening errors.
+Picture a case study where a financial application processes inaccurate transaction data due to a lack of integrity checks or a [healthcare system](https://apitoolkit.io/blog/how-to-perform-an-api-health-check/) misinterpreting patient records, potentially leading to life-threatening errors.
 These examples underscore the urgency of implementing robust measures to safeguard data integrity in APIs.

 ## Differences Data Validation from Data Verification